Linda Crampton is an experienced teacher with an honors degree in biology. She writes about nutrition and the culture

 How to Reduce the Solanine Level in Potatoes

 Always check for green spots on potatoes before you buy them.
 It’s better to buy loose potatoes instead of bagged ones, since it’s easier to check the loose vegetables for green areas.
 It’s also easier to check whether brown or yellow potatoes have turned green than to check red or purple varieties.
 If you grow potatoes, check that they stay covered by soil as they develop.
 When you're storing potatoes in your home, keep them in a cool and dark place to reduce solanine formation.

 Once potatoes are cooked, solanine can no longer form because essential enzymes needed for its production are destroyed.
 However, any solanine made before the potatoes were cooked will remain.
 The chemical isn't destroyed by boiling, steaming, baking, microwaving, or frying potatoes.
 Deep frying at very high temperatures partially destroys the chemical.

 Diet and Arthritis

 Scientists say that there is no connection between arthritis and eating specific foods, or at least that there is no evidence for this connection.
-Research suggests that a healthy diet filled with vegetables, fruits, fibre, and essential fatty acids may dampen inflammation and reduce arthritis pain.
+Research suggests that a healthy diet filled with vegetables, fruits, fiber, and essential fatty acids may dampen inflammation and reduce arthritis pain.
 The idea that some foods such as nightshades or the solanine within them can trigger arthritis pain is controversial.

 Some people say that their joint pain is worsened when they ingest nightshade plants or a specific member of the nightshade group.
-At the moment the evidence for this link is anecdotal, not experimental.
+At the moment, the evidence for this link is anecdotal, not experimental.
 The effect seems to be strongest for people who suffer from rheumatoid arthritis.
 Even if nightshades affect some people with arthritis, they may not affect everyone with the disorder.

 My Experience With Tomatoes and Joint Pain